What Is Silicone Rubber? Key Properties Explained

 Before we jump into the protective features of silicone rubber for electronics, let’s first understand silicone rubber.
 In minute quantities, it is a synthetic elastomer made from elements, including oxygen, hydrogen, carbon, silicon, etc.

-We often see the use of silicone in the manufacturing industry.
-For instance, automotive parts, sensitive electronic components, medical devices, and general household items.
 Hence, it is safe to say that the scope of silicone rubber is beyond electronic products.
-Nonetheless, for the simplicity of the article, we will only focus on the electronic bits to fully understand it.
+Nonetheless, for the professional degree of the article, we will only focus on the electronic bits to fully understand it.

 As a result, manufacturers often use silicone elastomers in electronic products to avoid exposure to harmful external elements.
 Moreover, silicone is known for its durability and long life, thanks to good abrasion resistance.
-Hence, it’s an economical choice for many industries compared to other rubber materials.

 How Does Silicone Rubber Protect Electrical Devices?

-Coming to the real deal, how does silicone protect power electronics?
+How does silicone protect power electronics?
 What’s so special about it?
 Well, silicone depicts a unique set of properties.
 Manufacturers can also tweak these properties with vulcanization and additives to give you silicone compounds with specific electrical properties and molecular structures.

-Insulation
+Superior Electrical Insulation

 Also, silicone tends to work as an excellent electrical insulator.
 Thus, the use of silicone components in electrical devices with high-voltage applications proves beneficial.
-But it’s not just about the properties of silicone that make it such a suitable material for electrical components.

 In the particular electronics case, these devices are threatened by high temperatures, chemicals, and moisture.
 Thus, the dangers posed by these threats call for a material that can protect them.
 That is where silicone enters with its versatile mix of properties.

-Compatibility
+Exceptional Material Compatibility

-Another vital aspect of silicone elastomers is their compatibility with various other materials.
+Another vital aspect of silicone elastomers is their compatibility with various materials.
 This makes silicone components in electrical devices that use plastics, other elastomers, or even metals much more manageable.

 As a result, the versatility of the rubber material, thanks to high compatibility, allows it to protect power electronics in various applications.